-Because points are currently awarded in multiples of five only, a relatively large number of students can bunch on the same score, which can result in CAO applicants with the same points subjected to random selection for a college place.
+Because points were awarded in the pre-2017 system in multiples of five only, a relatively large number of students bunched on the same score, which resulted in CAO applicants with the same points subjected to random selection for a college place.

-The new scale means that any points score between 0 and 625 is possible, which will allow for greater differentiation between individual students when it comes to competing for college places.
+The current scale means that any points score between 0 and 625 is possible, which will allow for greater differentiation between individual students when it comes to competing for college places.